-Whether you’ve been driving for a short amount of time or have years of driving experience, having a car accident can knock your confidence.
-If you want to get back behind the wheel when the time is right, read on to find out more about regaining your confidence after a car accident, as well as how to deal with anxiety while driving.
+Whether you’ve been driving for a short amount of time or have years of driving experience, having a minor car accident can knock your confidence.
+If you want to get back behind the wheel when the time is right, read on to find out more about regaining your confidence after a car accident, as well as how to deal with anxiety about driving.

 If you’ve recently been involved in a car accident and are struggling to get back behind the wheel, try following one or all of the six tips below.